 - The meter fee must be paid for the entire length of time that you are parked.

 - Brown & Gold meters have a 16 hour time limit.

 - Green meters have a 30 minute time limit.

 - Blue meters are reserved for vehicles displaying a current Handicapped plate or placard.

 - The current meter parking rate is $ 1.00 per hour.

-- Meters accept quarters, dimes, nickels, tokens and SmartCards (prepaid and refillable cards available for purchase at Parking Services).
+- Meters accept quarters, dimes, nickels, tokens and SmartCards (prepaid and refillable cards available for purchase at Parking Services and at the Bookstore).

 - Accepts dollar bills, five dollar bills, quarters, and tokens.